ChristianIvarsson/bdmtoy/README.md

 # nonameadapter

+!
+IMPORTANT !
+IMPORTANT !
+IMPORTANT !
+IMPORTANT !
+IMPORTANT !
+IMPORTANT !
+Firmwares built before 21/9/2022 must be updated to function with the current host code/apps.

 Info will follow...
 Basically it's a oldbdm, newbdm, sbdm, jtag, nexus adapter ..thing.
 I got really tired of having a bunch of different adapters for different targets so I started working on one to rule them all.